pandas-dev/pandas/doc/source/getting_started/install.rst

 If you want to have more control on which packages, or have a limited internet bandwidth, then installing pandas with
-`Miniconda <https://docs.conda.io/en/latest/miniconda.html>`__ may be a better solution.
+`Miniconda <https://docs.conda.io/en/latest/miniconda.html>`__ is a better solution.

-`Conda <https://conda.io/en/latest/>`__ is the package manager that the `Anaconda <https://docs.continuum.io/anaconda/>`__ distribution is built upon.
-It is a package manager that is both cross-platform and language agnostic (it can play a similar role to a pip and virtualenv combination).

-`Miniconda <https://conda.pydata.org/miniconda.html>`__ allows you to create a minimal self contained Python installation, and then use the `Conda <https://conda.io/en/latest/>`__ command to install additional packages.
+`Miniconda <https://conda.pydata.org/miniconda.html>`__ allows you to create a minimal self contained Python installation, and then use the `Conda <https://conda.io/en/latest/>`__ command to install additional packages and create a virtual environment for your installation.

-First you will need `Conda <https://conda.io/en/latest/>`__ to be installed and downloading and running the `Miniconda
+First you will need `Conda <https://conda.io/en/latest/>`__ to be installed, and downloading and running the `Miniconda
 <https://conda.pydata.org/miniconda.html>`__
 will do this for you.
 The installer